Anthony Ashley-Cooper, 3rd Earl of Shaftesbury: Early life

+At the age of eleven, it is said, Ashley could read both languages with ease.
+Birch had moved to Clapham and Ashley spent some years there with her.
 In 1683, after the death of the first Earl, his father sent Lord Ashley, as he now was by courtesy, to Winchester College.
 Under a Scottish tutor, Daniel Denoune, he began a continental tour with two older companions, Sir John Cropley, 2nd Baronet, and Thomas Sclater Bacon.